Plurax/emacs.d/README.md

 <!-- markdown-toc end -->
 # What

-This setup is derived from dfribs setup. https://github.com/dfrib/emacs_setup - but later I switched to use package.el only and skipped usage of cask.
+This setup was derived from dfribs setup. https://github.com/dfrib/emacs_setup - but later I switched to use package.el only and skipped usage of cask.

+My personal reason for using emacs was my experience with micro controller programming around 2008.
-I startet with org-mode around Jan 2019 so this might be a floating setup.
+I rediscovered Emacs with the use of org-mode around Jan 2019, doing less programming.

 For my small projects its nevertheless working...

 This is currently running on Ubuntu with emacs 30.0.x (snapshot build from source)

 The core packages of my setup are:

-- [`magit`](https://magit.vc/) for any kind of Git interaction. `magit` is such an awesome Git client that I even sincerely recommend my non-Emacs-colleagues to turn to Emacs/`magit` _solely_ for using Git (naturally sneakily allowing to possibly tempt them to get into all other, never-ending additional upsides of using Emacs).
+- [`magit`](https://magit.vc/) for any kind of Git interaction. `magit` is such an awesome Git client
 - [`ivy`](https://github.com/abo-abo/swiper) for minibuffer code completion.

 Some other convenience packages worth mentioning (as they require Emacs-external dependencies) are: